 ECMA-262-5 in detail.
 Chapter 2.
 Strict Mode.

-In this chapter we will concentrate on another innovation of the ECMA-262-5.
+In this chapter we will concentrate on another feature of the ECMA-262-5.
 The topic of the discussion is a strict variant (or strict mode) of an ECMAScript program.
 We’ll discuss the reasons for providing this feature, how it affects on some already existing semantic aspects and what can it restrict.

 Below the general provisions regarding strict variant of the ECMAScript language are described.
 Let’s start from the reasons for which strictness was made and definition of this mode.

 The current version of the specification — ES5 doesn’t change the syntax much.
 As one of the incompatible syntactic innovations can be mentioned e.g. an accessor property (getter/setter) defined in the declarative view, with using object initialiser.
 Although, even this new syntactic feature isn’t new for some implementations (e.g. for SpiderMonkey), which had such constructions before standardizing the ES5.
 Some other new syntax constructions and ideological aspects which can be based on that new syntax are leaved for the future ECMAScript version — ES6 aka Harmony.
 Instead, all innovations of the ES5 are made in the context of already existed ES3 syntax constructs.
-From this viewpoint, ES5 and namely all new meta-methods of the Object constructor (such as e.g. Object.create and other) can be treated as just an additional library (a framework) which is being “loaded” before any other library used in a project.
+From this viewpoint, ES5 and namely all new meta-methods of the Object constructor (such as e.g. Object.create and other) can be treated as just an additional library (a framework) which is “loaded” before any other library used in a project.

 However, without changing the syntax, ES5 provides some important semantic innovations, as e.g. ability to control property attributes, objects extensibility, already mentioned accessor properties, etc. All these features are the good addition for the ES3.